What Child Is This?

-"What Child Is This?" is a Christmas carol with lyrics written by William Chatterton Dix in 1865 and set to the tune of "Greensleeves", a traditional English folk song, in 1871.
+"What Child Is This?" is a Christmas carol with lyrics written by William Chatterton Dix in 1865 and set to the tune of "Greensleeves", a traditional English folk song (possibly by Richard Jones), in 1871.
 Although written in Great Britain, the carol today is more popular in the United States than its country of origin.

 Lyrics

 Composition

 The first verse poses a rhetorical question in the first half, with the response coming in the second half.
 The second verse contains another question that is answered, while the final verse is a universal appeal to everyone urging them "to accept Christ".
 The carol's melody has been described as "soulful", "haunting and beautiful" in nature.

 Context

 The context of the carol centres around the Adoration of the Shepherds who visit during the Nativity of Jesus.
 The questions posed in the lyrics reflect what the shepherds were possibly pondering to themselves when they encountered Jesus, with the rest of the carol providing a response to their questions.